 Cutter - It's hard out there for independent artists.
 What's the lowest spot you've ever been in and what keeps you going forward as an artist?

 Honestly, I don’t know who forced me from the bottom of my soul to keep my studio work continue.
 Probably it’s the real blessing of almighty creator.
-Inspiration is necessary and it’s another source of artist’s fuel, but without having a money each inspiration will comes as a joke and each opportunity will comes as a bubbles of the ocean’s weave.
+Inspiration is necessary and it’s another source of artist’s fuel, but without having a money each inspiration will come as a joke and each opportunity will come as the bubbles of the ocean’s weave.